anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 1. [Bon Tempe and Lagunitas Lakes Trail ](https://www.alltrails.com/explore/trail/us/california/bon-tempe-and-lagunitas-lakes-trail)*- 6 mile, Elev Gain 505 ft*
 <br>Easy trail, partially shaded.
-It is more than 6 miles; alltrails inaccurately list it as 5.5 miles.
+It is more than 6 miles; AllTrails inaccurately list it as 5.5 miles.
 Again since it's a loop, you can start from anywhere.
 There are three parking lots.
 There is a parking fee of $8.
 We did it on a Sunday afternoon, and the parking lots were full.
 We thought it's going to be crowded.
 But apparently, most of the people were there for fishing, very few people hiking.
 The lakes are beautiful, it's a must-do!!
 <br>
 <br>
 2. [Mount Diablo Grand Loop Trail ](https://www.alltrails.com/trail/us/california/mount-diablo-grand-loop)*- 7 mile, Elev Gain 2,000 ft*